Bivas-Biswas/order_execution_engine/readme.md

 - **Vitest + Supertest** — Integration testing of API + WebSocket + worker flows.
 - **TypeScript** — Strong typing and safer API/worker code.

----

-## My humble experience
+## My Humble experience

-- This is first time i built a system from scratch interms of scale and adaptibity.
-I have only theortical knowledge of system.
+1. This is the first time I've coded up a system from scratch in terms of scale and adaptivity.
+Before this, I had only theoretical knowledge of the system.
-- I used redis's multiple features all togethers so much.
+2. I used redis's multiple features all togethers so much.
-- Also first time experience of fastify, Bullmq.
+3. Also, first-time experience of Fastify, Bullmq.
-- Enjoy the last 15+hrs to building this.
+4. Enjoy the last 15+hrs to building this.
-- All this possbile because of chatGPT it reduce the research time.
+5. All this is possible because of ChatGPT, which reduces the research time.